 - Electrosurgery (a minimally invasive technique that uses high-frequency electrical currents to remove unwanted and/or abnormal tissues)

 Companion animals suffer from many of the same types of cancer as their human counterparts do.
 Because of medical breakthroughs in recent years, canine and feline cancers are now more treatable than ever before.
 If you and your pet’s veterinarian suspect that your pet may have some form of cancer, your pet’s veterinarian will take and analyze X-rays, ultrasound images, blood work, and biopsy results in order to diagnose your pet’s condition.
 Then, we will develop a treatment plan tailored to your pet’s diagnosis, your comfort level with different treatments, your pet’s age and your pet’s health history.
-We can surgically remove tumors or treat them with chemotherapy here at Middlehope Veterinary Hospital.
-If your pet requires radiation therapy, we will refer you to a local specialist.
+We can surgically remove tumors here at Middlehope Veterinary Hospital.
+If your pet requires chemo or radiation therapy, we will refer you to a local specialist.

 Cancer is hard for the pets who have it and their owners, but you and your pet don’t have to handle it alone.
 Treating cancer is a team effort, and we’re here to help you and your pet every step of the way.